krxm107/tp/docs/UserGuide.md

 Format: `findc [SEARCH_CONDITION_1 SEARCH_KEYWORDS_1] [SEARCH_CONDITION_2 SEARCH_KEYWORDS_2] ...
 [SEARCH_CONDITION_N SEARCH_KEYWORDS_N]`
 Search conditions:
-`n/ [NAMES]` - match clubs containing any of the names (separated by whitespace) specified in NAMES `t/ [TAGS]` - match clubs tagged with keywords containing any of the names (separated by whitespace) specified in TAGS
+`n/ [NAMES]` - match clubs containing any of the names (separated by whitespace) specified in NAMES `t/ [TAGS]` - match clubs tagged with tags containing any of the names (separated by whitespace) specified in TAGS

 * The search is case-insensitive. e.g. `archery` will match `Archery`
 * The order of the search conditions and keywords does not matter.